A guide to patents

 A patent is a government grant giving the right to exclude others from making, using or selling an invention.
 A Canadian patent applies within Canada for 20 years from the date of filing of a patent application.
 The patent application is available to the public 18 months after filing.
-Patents cover new inventions (process, machine, manufacture, composition of matter), or any new and useful improvement to an existing invention.
+Patents cover new and useful inventions (product, composition, machine, process) or any new and useful improvement to an existing invention.

 Even if you can maintain your secret, if someone else independently makes the invention, that person may be able to obtain a patent and prevent you from exploiting the invention.

 To have patent protection, you must apply for and receive a patent.
 Since patent laws are national, you must get patent protection in each country in which you want protection.

 4. What should I consider before filing a patent application?

 Inform yourself, as patent applications can be complex.